 Michigan is a “no fault” divorce state.
 This simply means that a person seeking a divorce does not have to prove that the other party is at fault for the breakdown of the marriage.
-The only statutory requirement is that one party must be able to allege that the marriage relationship has broken down and there is no likelihood of reconciliation.
+The only statutory requirement is that one party must be able to allege that the marriage relationship has broken down to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood of reconciliation.
 Only one spouse needs to believe the marriage is over in order for the court to grant the divorce.

 There are several issues that need to be decided in a divorce action including: property division, payment of debts, spousal support, payment of attorney fees; and if there are minor children then custody, parenting time and child support.

 In order to initiate a divorce action, a complaint for divorce must be filed with the Circuit Court in the county where one of the parties resides.
 Once the complaint has been filed, the court issues a summons which allows the other party to be served with the complaint for divorce and any other initial pleadings or orders.

 The spouse filing the complaint is known as the plaintiff and the spouse who is served with divorce documents is the defendant.
 After the defendant is served, he or she has a specific period of time to respond.
 If the defendant fails to respond within the time allotted, then the defendant can be put into default and the case will proceed without his or her input.
 The process varies slightly for divorce with children versus divorce without children.